-- Needs to be a greater focus on early intervention, care coordination and helping isolated older people. - We have seen evidence of older people being very confused about what services they can access and how to access them which results in a delay or complete barrier to care. - High rate (40 per cent) of referrals received in the first three months have needed assistance with coordination of medical appointments. - People have needed assistance with both their Physical and Mental health, understanding their medications and help accessing broader services such as financial services, housing, and Centrelink. - The sector seems fragmented, resulting in confusion for older people trying to access services and this leads to a decline in their overall physical and mental wellbeing. - Through the COVID recovery service our data indicates that a high percentage of Older People living in the Gold Coast are feeling lonely or socially isolated.
+- Needs to be a greater focus on early intervention, care coordination and helping isolated older people. - We have seen evidence of older people being very confused about what services they can access and how to access them which results in a delay or complete barrier to care. - High rate (40%) of referrals received in the first three months have needed assistance with coordination of medical appointments. - People have needed assistance with both their Physical and Mental health, understanding their medications and help accessing broader services such as financial services, housing, and Centrelink. - The sector seems fragmented, resulting in confusion for older people trying to access services and this leads to a decline in their overall physical and mental wellbeing. - Through the COVID recovery service our data indicates that a high percentage of Older People living in the Gold Coast are feeling lonely or socially isolated. - Clients not knowing how to navigate the My Aged Care System and access services that they are eligible for (for example, some clients have been approved for home maintenance support to get help with their lawns, however they don't know what to do next or who to get the support from). - Many clients need more in-home care services than what they are receiving but are assessed incorrectly.